Touring Croatia In A Motorhome

-We were two and a half hours from our previous nights stop at Lake Bled, in Slovenia.
-Ready to enter Croatia, in a very long queue at the border control at Koper.
+We were two and a half hours from our previous nights stop at Lake Bled, in Slovenia and ready to enter Croatia, but stuck in a very long queue at the border control at Koper.
 This was one large industrial looking town bordering Slovenia and Italy.

 We didn’t want to miss out on this amazing coastline.
-We, therefore, decided to gradually work our way along the coast.
+So we decided to gradually work our way along the coast.
 Passports were shown and we were soon back on the only motorway route, driving to the next exit a few miles further along at Umag.

-The heat was intense, we hoped there would be a pitch free for us at the campsite.
-Because of the Summer sun, we really needed a shady one!
+The heat was intense and we hoped there would be a pitch free for us at the campsite.
+Because of the Summer sun, we really needed a shady one.

 In luck we were, there was only one space left in the July peak season.
 Thank goodness, it was large with shade and just a minute from the cooling waters of the Adriatic.

 The Camping Card International or similar aren’t accepted, therefore, all campsites take your passport.
 They keep these for the duration of your stay.
 This is because the authorities want a record of you and where you have stayed the night, or so we were told.

 We soon discovered, just how big the campsites are.
 Covering miles of coast and feeling more like a village.
 It didn’t feel as if we were even on a campsite!

-To be honest, it was too hot to do anything but slouch by the sea, the rocky beach beckoned for the rest of the afternoon.
+To be honest, it was too hot to do anything but slouch by the sea where the rocky beach beckoned for the rest of the afternoon.

 Several water cooling sessions and showers, followed, feeling as if that’s all we could manage in the heat.
 Afterwards, we cycled into Umag for a meal, arriving dripping wet from the humid evening air.

-We had a choice of waterside restaurants, in the busy, but charming old town.
-Full of character, with old stone lined streets and shady squares gave a real Mediterranean feel.
-Umag was a great introduction to what was to come on our trip, also, well worth the stop.
+We had a choice of waterside restaurants, in the busy, but charming old town, which was full of character, stone-lined streets and shady squares gave a real Mediterranean feel.
+Umag was a great introduction to what was to come on our trip and was well worth the stop.

-Driving was easy.
-Simply because you just couldn’t really get lost, due to lack of main roads!
-Venturing off a main route, wasn’t an option for us, in the big A-Class.
-Realising quickly, that most roads disappeared into dirt tracks, we kept to the sensible option of tarmac routes.
+Driving was easy – simply because you just couldn’t really get lost due to lack of main roads.
+Venturing off a main route, wasn’t an option for us in the big A-Class we had then.
+Realising quickly that most roads disappeared into dirt tracks, we kept to the sensible option of tarmac routes.

 Arriving at Porec, we approached Camping Zelana Laguna with a bit of “pot luck” attitude.
-We hadn’t booked any sites at all, so had our fingers crossed, that a pitch would be free. https://www.istracamping.com/en/camping/zelena-laguna
+We hadn’t booked any sites at all, so had our fingers crossed that a pitch would be free. https://www.istracamping.com/en/camping/zelena-laguna

 Here’s a useful link for campsites in Croatia. https://www.camping.hr/best-camps